 According to information available, there is a lack of qualified specialists and generalists, inadequate hospital equipment and capacity, and limited medicine supplies in Abkhazia and South Ossetia.
 Given the lack of access, the COVID-19 pandemic has exacerbated concerns about the human rights and humanitarian situations in the two regions.
 Various submissions to OHCHR highlightedhow the frequent and lengthy closure of crossing points - in some cases imposed in the context of the COVID-19 pandemic - affect the local community, particularly individuals with chronic medical conditions or suffering from acute diseases, who need prompt and/or regular medical assistance that is only availablein Tbilisi-controlled territory.

-Since the beginning of the COVID-19 outbreak, international, regional and national organizations and entities have delivered medical equipment and supplies, personal protective equipment (PPE), sanitizers, and communication material to Abkhazia, reaching the most vulnerable communities.
-They also facilitated online consultations and training of medical and laboratory personnel to strengthen the response to COVID-19.
+Since the beginning of the COVID-19 outbreak, the Government of Georgia, international, regional and national organizations and entities have delivered medical equipment and supplies, personal protective equipment (PPE), sanitizers, and communication material to Abkhazia, reaching the most vulnerable communities.
+They also facilitated online consultations with NCDC and training of medical and laboratory personnel to strengthen the response to COVID-19.
 A field hospital was opened near the Enguri Bridge, in Tbilisi-controlled territory, to provide medical assistance (including for COVID-19)to people transferred from Abkhazia.
 The Government of Georgia also made information on COVID-19 available in Abkhazian and Ossetian languages to facilitate access to information by the population in the two regions.
 On 18-20 March 2020, representatives and experts from the World Health Organization (WHO) and the United Nations visited Abkhazia where they examined laboratories and health care facilities, and exchanged with the authorities in control on preventative and mitigation measures to tackle the pandemic.
 Two follow-up visits were conducted to Abkhazia to monitor progress in the response to COVID-19 and address gaps.

 Submissionsto OHCHR also underlined critical challenges in Galiin the context of the COVID-19 response, namely lack of information, inadequate protection of medical personnel, insufficient distribution of humanitarian aid, and delayed emergency responses.
 OHCHR was also informed that, particularly in rural areas in Abkhazia,where the medical facilities are less equipped, populations reportedly faced delayed first-aid response due to poor road conditions or old ambulances, and no healthcare facilities were equipped to treat people with special needs.